vvv-school/tutorial_dl-tuning/README.md

 1. `LAB_DIR` points to the directory `$ROBOT_CODE/dl-lab`
 2. `IMAGES_DIR` points to the directory of the `iCW` dataset.
 Be sure that this path ends with a `/` included, e.g. `home/icub/robot-code/datasets/iCW/`.
 3. The `Caffe_ROOT` env variable is used to locate `caffe` (in the VM it is defined in `~/.bashrc-dev`)
-4. At line 24, check that the pre-trained model `bvlc_reference_caffenet.caffemodel` is correctly located
+4. At line 114, check that the pre-trained model `bvlc_reference_caffenet.caffemodel` is correctly located

 The rest of the paths should be ok if the above are correct.

-Look also at the `train_val.prototxt`, `deploy.prototxt` and `solver.prototxt` that are pointed by this file.
+[**NOTE (IMPORTANT for the ASSIGNMENT)**] Look at the `train_val.prototxt`, `deploy.prototxt` and `solver.prototxt` that are pointed by this file.
 Can you understand the comments that we added to explain the relevant parts of these files?

 #### Run the script